janveverka/CMSSW_Daq_SingleMachineTest/README.md

 4. Setup the test

-    ROOT_DIR is a path to a directory that will contain directories and files written by the BU and FU processes.
+    `ROOT_DIR` is a path to a directory that will contain directories and files written by the BU and FU processes.
 You can customize it.
-You should be able to write under that path and the corresponding disk should be less than 80% used.
-These 80% are configured by the parameter highWaterMark of the EvFBuildingThrottle EDM Service in the test/startBU.py file.
+You should be able to write under that path and the corresponding disk should be **less than 80% used**.
+These 80% are configured by the parameter `highWaterMark` of the `EvFBuildingThrottle` EDM Service in the [test/startBU.py](https://github.com/janveverka/CMSSW_Daq_SingleMachineTest/blob/master/test/startBU.py) configuration file.

-    RUN_NUMBER is the run number used for both the BU and the FU processes.
+    `RUN_NUMBER` is the run number used for both the BU and the FU processes.
 You can customize this too as long as you use the same for both of them.

         ROOT_DIR=$TEST_DIR
         RUN_NUMBER=100